 - Personal: It can only be answered from their perspective.

 - Meaningful: Thought-provoking (it makes you think).

-- Open Ended: Elicits a story (not just a "yes" or "no" answer).
+- Open Ended: Elicits a story (not just "yes" or "no" answers).

 "Great conversationalists are the ones that talk the least."

 Whenever we talk to someone, we should always give a warm goodbye with the hopes of hearing from them soon.